To ensure preservation, discoverability, and persistent open access to government technical publications regardless of form or format.

 TRAIL began as a Greater Western Library Alliance (GWLA) project with the Center for Research Libraries to increase access to and preserve government technical reports.
 TRAIL is now a CRL Global Resources Network Initiative which provides unrestricted access to this unique body of literature via the TRAIL Search Interface.

-To locate which series have been digitized or the status of a series under review for digitization, go to the series list at: http://www.crl.edu/grn/trail/current-activities/series-list
+See the Series List to learn which series have been digitized or the status of a series under review for digitization.

 The TRAIL Collections Working Group chooses and prioritizes what series will be added to TRAIL.
 Any library or other organization may contribute needed content for any active series.